marsfan/Farming-Simulator-Mod-Doc/docs/FS2019/XML/brandColors.rst

         Definenes a specific color and the associated brand

-        :param name: The name of the brand to apply the color to
+        :attrib name: The name of the brand to apply the color to
-        :param value: The RGBA value of the color.
+        :attrib value: The RGBA value of the color.
 Values are floats from 0 to 1, with each value seperated with a space